-1 INTRODUCTION.....
-1
+INTRODUCTION.....
+2

-2 ANNUAL CERTIFICATION OF WPP IMPLEMENTATION.....
-4
+ANNUAL CERTIFICATION OF WPP IMPLEMENTATION .....

-3 ELECTRONIC SUBMITTALS .....
 5

-4 SUMMARY OF BEST MANAGEMENT PRACTICES .....
+ELECTRONIC SUBMITTALS .....
 6

-A. Newly Implemented BMPs .....
-6

-B. Continuous BMPs .....
-6

-C. BMPs Supporting Other Programs .....
+SUMMARY OF BEST MANAGEMENT PRACTICES.....
 7

-D. Effectiveness of Existing BMPs .....
+Newly Implemented BMPs .....
 7

-5 WATER QUALITY AND BIOLOGICAL MONITORING.....
+Continuous BMPs .....
+7

+BMPs Supporting Other Programs .....
 8

-A. Monitoring Site Information .....
+Effectiveness of Existing BMPs.....
 8

+WATER QUALITY AND BIOLOGICAL MONITORING .....
+9

+Monitoring Site Information.....
+9

-B. Summary of Water Quality Monitoring .....
-10
+Summary of Water Quality Monitoring.....
+11

-C. Summary of Macroinvertebrate Assessments .....
-20
+Summary of Macroinvertebrate Assessments.....

-D. Summary of Fish Assessments .....
-21

-6 SUMMARY OF ANY CHANGES IN THE WPP.....
 22

+Physical and Habitat.....
+22

+Particle Substrate Count .....
+24

+Macroinvertebrate Assessment Results .....
+25

+Summary of Fish Assessments.....
+26

+Physical and Habitat.....
+26

+Assessment Results.....
+26

+SUMMARY OF ANY CHANGES IN THE WPP .....
+29

 APPENDIX A .....
-A
+30

-City of Hampton 2018 Water Quality Monitoring Report .....
-A
+City of Hampton 2019 Water Quality Monitoring Report .....
+30

-APPENDIX B.....
-B
+APPENDIX B .....
+31

 Parameter List and Screening Values .....
-B
+31

+APPENDIX C .....
+32

+E Coli and Fecal Coliform results .....
+32

+APPENDIX D.....
+33

+Macroinvertebrate and Fish Assessment Report and Attachments (CCR Environmental) .....
+33

-1 INTRODUCTION
+INTRODUCTION

-This document was prepared by \\\\\ and comprises the 2019 Watershed Protection Plan (WPP) Annual Progress Report covering the timeframe from January 1, 2018 through December 31, 2018 for the City of Hampton (City).
+This document was prepared by Pond and Company for the City of Hampton (City) and comprises the 2020 Watershed Protection Plan (WPP) Annual Progress Report covering the timeframe from January 1, 2019 through December 31, 2019.

-To promote the goals of restoring and protecting Georgia's water resources Georgia Environmental Protection Division (GAEPD) requires the entity (permittee) holding a permit for a new water pollution control plant (WPCP), expansion of an existing WPCP, or WPCP that operates at 1 million gallons per day (MGD) or greater to participate in the state's Watershed Planning and Monitoring Program (WPMP).
-In 2009 the City completed the construction of a new WPCP to meet the needs of the City's growing population.
+To promote the goals of restoring and protecting Georgia's water resources, the Georgia Environmental Protection Division (GAEPD) requires an entity (or permittee) holding a permit for a new water pollution control plant (WPCP), expansion of an existing WPCP, or WPCP that operates at 1 million gallons per day (MGD) or greater to participate in the state's Watershed Planning and Monitoring Program (WPMP).
+In 2009, the City completed the construction of a new WPCP to meet the needs of the City's growing population.
 The City's former WPCP capacity was 0.5 MGD; the new Bear Creek WPCP treats a design capacity of 1.75 MGD.
 As part of the initial permitting process for the expanded wastewater discharge, GAEPD required the City to participate in the state's WPMP.
-The state's WPMP consists of a three-phased program of implementing an approved Watershed Monitoring Plan; developing an approved Watershed Assessment (WA); and developing and implementing an approved Watershed Protection Plan (WPP) outlining strategies to be used to protect water quality as well as the steps necessary to improve and ultimately meet water quality standards.
+The state's WPMP consists of a three-phased program of implementing an approved Watershed Monitoring Plan; developing an approved Watershed Assessment (WA); and developing and implementing an approved Watershed Protection Plan (WPP) that outlines strategies to be used to protect water quality, as well as the steps necessary to improve and ultimately meet water quality standards.

 The City was initially notified of the requirement to meet the state's WPMP obligations of developing a WA and WPP as part of the permitting process for expanding the wastewater discharge of the City's Bear Creek WPCP (NPDES Permit No. GA0020320).
-The City initiated their WA in October 2003, as required by GAEPD, in concurrence with permission to expand the discharge of the City's Bear Creek WPCP.
-As such, the City was one of the first municipalities to participate in the state's WPMP which started prior to the publication of GAEPD's 2005 Watershed Assessment and Protection Plan Guidance documents.
+As such, the City initiated their WA in October 2003, in concurrence with seeking permission to expand the discharge of the City's Bear Creek WPCP.
+This means that the City was one of the first municipalities to participate in the state's WPMP, even before the publication of GAEPD's 2005 Watershed Assessment and Protection Plan Guidance documents.

 The following activities were performed by the City of Hampton in complying with the stated requirements: